 Radiation therapy uses high energy x-rays to destroy cancer cells.
-Special tools and dosing will help to kill as much of the cancer as possible while minimizing the effect on nearby healthy tissue.
+Special tools and dosing will help to kill as much of the cancer as possible while sparimg healthy tissue.
 A radiation oncologist will customize the treatment dose for individual needs.

-For esophageal cancer, radiation therapy is most often used in combination with chemotherapy (called chemoradiation).
-The combination of chemotherapy and radiation is more effective in shrinking the esophageal tumor and extending life than either treatment alone.
+For esophageal cancer, radiation therapy is most often used along with chemotherapy.
+The combination is often more effective than either treatment alone.

-Types of radiation therapy used for esophageal cancer:
+Types of radiation therapy used for esophageal cancer include:

 External Beam Radiation

-The therapy is often delivered in a number of doses over a few weeks on an outpatient basis.
+The therapy is often given in a number of doses over a few weeks.
+You can go home in between treatments.

 This is also called internal radiation therapy.
-Radioactive material in a specialized container is placed near the tumor.
+Radioactive material is placed in a special container.
+The container is then placed near the tumor.
 This allows a higher dose of radiation to be delivered directly to the tumor.
-It is generally used to treat tumors that are obstructing the esophagus.
-The material is placed during an endoscopy, a procedure that threads a lighted tube into the mouth and down the throat to the tumor site.
+It is generally used to treat tumors that are blocking the esophagus.
+The material is placed with an endoscopy.
+A scope is passed down the throat to the tumor.
 Brachytherapy may be:

 Complications of radiation therapy to the chest and abdominal areas may include:

 - Narrowing of the esophagus—esophageal stricture

 - An abnormal opening between 2 structures—fistula